josephvioli/nmos-discovery-registration/index-head.md

 See [here](https://amwa-tv.github.io/nmos) for an overview of NMOS specifcations.

 The formal IS-04 specification is provided at in [this GitHub repository](https://github.com/AMWA-TV/nmos-discovery-registration/).
 These pages provide supporting documentation and HTML renders of the APIs (which are specified in RAML and JSON Schema).

-The links below are for the master branch of the repo with links to other branches and tags (including releases) at the end of this page.
+The links below are for the "master" branch of the repo.
+This is typically the same as the most recent release of the Specification.
+Links to other releases (tags) and other branches appear later in the page.